Kentucky-Open-Science/free-claude-code/README.md

 uv tool install --force --from . free-claude-code
 ```

-If you previously installed the git version, remove it first so the local build takes over:
+If you previously installed the upstream git version, remove it first so this local build takes over:

 ```sh
 uv tool uninstall free-claude-code